rixx/books.rixx.de/data/reviews/ben-aaronovitch/rivers-of-london/index.md

   date_added: '2015-07-02'
 related_books:
 - book: jim-butcher/storm-front
   text: A freelance investigator with supernatural capabilities in Chicago.
+Long series
-Long series – same quality, just stretched over more books.
+    – same quality, just stretched over more books.
 - book: ben-aaronovitch/the-home-crowd-advantage
   text: The next book in the series.
 review:
   date_read:
   - 2014-01-01
-  did_not_finish: false
   rating: 4
 ---

 I thought I was kind of done with Urban Fantasy after the slot of Jim Butcher's forced-funny, forced-dark supernatural detective, but Ben Aaronovitch won me over.
 This series is more measured, more funny, and – admittedly – London feels more like a city I want to read about compared with Chicago.